logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

 ##### Check Logz.io for your logs

 Give your data some time to get from your system to ours, and then open your [Logz.io Open Search Dashboards account](https://app.logz.io/#/dashboard/osd/discover?).
-If everything went according to plan, you should see logs of the `type:eventHub` in Kibana.
+If everything went according to plan, you should see logs of the `type:eventHub` in Open Search Dashboards.

 If you still don’t see your logs, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).